-The left soft key [Options] will bring up the following options.
+The right soft key [Options] will bring up the following options.

-- Send Via Text Message: EMS Picture can be sent via SMS. - ➤ Send Via Multimedia Message: Downloaded Picture can be sent via MMS. - Set As Wallpaper: Currently selected Picture can be set as a Wallpaper. - ▶ Delete: Currently selected Picture can be deleted. - ▶ Edit Title: Title of currently selected Picture can be edited. - ▶ Delete All: All Pictures can be deleted.

-Pictures supplied as default can only be used under the Set As Wallpaper mode.
+- Send Via Text Message: EMS Picture can be sent via SMS. - Send via Multimedia Message: Downloaded Picture can be sent via MMS. - Set as Wallpaper: Currently selected Picture can be set as a Wallpaper. - ▶ Delete: Currently selected Picture can be deleted. - Rename: Title of currently selected Picture can be edited. - ▶ Delete All: All Pictures can be deleted. - Note Pictures supplied as default can only be used under the Set As Wallpaper mode.